MikeLidbary/whatsapp-reminder/README.md

 ## Creating our Application
   * Create the backend for the reminder App using Laravel
-	* Create endpoints for the backend app
+	* Create webhooks for the backend app
-	*	Link endpoints to Whatsapp Twilio Sandbox
+	* Link webhooks to Whatsapp Twilio Sandbox

 ## Testing our App